-- Connecting the Camera to Your Computer the First Time - 1.
-Connect the bundled AC adaptor to the [DC IN 5.3V] connector of the USB cradle and then plug it in to a household power outlet.
+- Connecting the Camera to Your Computer the First Time - Connect the bundled AC adaptor to the [DC IN 5.3V] connector of the USB cradle and then plug it in to a household power outlet. - Note that the shape of the AC adaptor depends on the area where you purchased the camera.

 If you do not plan to use the AC adaptor, make sure that the camera's battery is fully charged.
-2. Connect the USB cable that comes bundled with the camera to the USB cradle and the USB port of your Macintosh.
+Connect the USB cable that comes bundled with the camera to the USB cradle and the USB port of your Macintosh.